-I started this blog some months after I learned to spin yarn.
+I started this blog some months after I learned to spin yarn and to knit.
 I think my posts might be helpful to someone going through the same discovery process.
-Along the way I've improved my knitting skills, learned to weave, learned to do språng (braiding on stretched threads), tried out lots of equipment, read many books, hung out with passels of handspinners, gotten a fair whack of people started on spindles, and gone to wool festivals near and far.
+Along the way I have learned to weave, learned to do språng (braiding on stretched threads), learned to dye, tried out lots of equipment, read many books, hung out with passels of handspinners and handweavers, gotten a fair whack of people started on spindles, and gone to wool festivals near and far.
 I've been fortunate enough to meet and talk with a number of makers and producers of fiber arts supplies.

 Some of the themes of this blog are re-skilling, the environment, fair labour practices, and history.
 And Shakespeare, just because I like Shakespeare and sometimes his plays mention textiles.

 As it says on the home page of the blog, my name is Kristen Hughes.
 I can twist fibre into yarn with a hand-powered drop spindle, and I see handspinning as a worthwhile and relevant skill.
+My goal is to produce some of the textiles I use and wear.
+I aim to use natural materials, some of which may be regional and free of synthetic chemicals.
 This blog records what I learn and do.
 You may be here looking for a story, a solution, or information.

 I am a homesick Canadian from Vancouver Island, and I live in Virginia, U.S.A.